Mikejazzy/organization/README.md

 # organization
 Git Branch demo
-pull the readme to the local repository
+Pull the readme to the local repository
+Branch testing on Github branch